corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 ## `flow` property

 When `createFlow` is called, it returns the instantiated flow, but it also stores the flow in a `flow` property within the `FlowMockHelper`.
-The test author can refer directly to this property instead of storing the result of `creatFlow` themselves if they wish.
+You can refer directly to this property instead of storing the result of `createFlow` yourself if you wish.

 ``` Kotlin
 /**